 Even if a diesel engine does use a pre-heating system like glow plugs, if the engine is warm enough or if it has been running quite recently you won’t need the glow plugs to warm up to start the engine so you can just start it instantly like a gas engine.

-Are diesel engines better at high altitude than gas engines?
+Are diesel engines better at high altitudes than gas engines?

 Diesel engines do operate better at high altitudes than gasoline engines because diesel engines run a leaner fuel/air mixture.
 Because the air is thinner at altitude and gas engines run a very specific fuel/air ratio, fewer molecules of air per cubic foot means gasoline engines have to add less fuel to keep the ratio perfect and this adversely affects performance.